German-Cobian/Books-List/README.md

 > An app that allows the user to input the titles of books in his/her library along with the name of the author.
 The books can be removed from the library as they are read or discarded.
 This project is an exercise in Javascript DOM manipulation, objects and classes.

+### Setup and Install

+* Open your terminal - Windows: `Win + R`, then type `cmd` | Mac: `Command + space`, then type `Terminal`
+* Navigate to a directory of your choosing using the `cd` command
+* Run this command in your OS terminal: `git clone git@github.com:German-Cobian/Activities-List.git` to get a copy of the project
+* Navigate to the project's directory using the `cd` command
+* Open the index.html file in your web browser
+* Fill up the book information on the form as requested.

 ## Built With